 Resume screening is the process of reviewing a resume to determine if the candidate is qualified for the position.
+It’s one part of the larger pre-employment screening process.
 The decision of whether the candidate is qualified or not is based on education, experience, skills, and any other relevant information that may appear on the resume.

 The Importance of Having a Defined Resume-Screening Process

 Resume screening is a crucial yet challenging part of the hiring process.
 Even with automated processes, it is still the most time-consuming part of recruiting.
 On average, a recruiter spends 23 hours screening resumes for a single hire.
 Having a defined process will:

 - Make the process more efficient and more accurate

 - Result in a shortlist of candidates to interview who are aligned to the qualifications you’re looking for

 This process will help you achieve your goal: to hire the most qualified and best-fitting applicant for the position.

 How are resumes screened?
 This question has been asked by many recruiters and HR personnel.
 Before going into individual steps, it is important to understand the two ways resumes are screened: manual and automated.

 Both are effective in different ways.
 Which to use depends on individual and company circumstances.
 Overall, many professionals agree that automated screening is better for lower positions and manual screening is better for higher positions.
 As an example, K&N and Applebee’s use automated processes for hiring hourly positions, but use manual screening when selecting managers or headquarters staff.

 Manual resume screening is when a recruiter reviews each individual resume on their own, without the help of any automated systems or processing.